Blusutils/DESrv/README.md

 # Dedicated Extendable Server (DESrv or DES) <img src="./des_logo.png" align="center" width="100">

-Flexible and extendable server for usage in different tasks.
+Flexible and extendable framework-like server for usage in different tasks.
 This repo contains Core, DESCEndLib and PDK.

 ## About this

-**DESrv** is an all-in-one server for usage in different tasks.
+**DESrv** is a framework-like server for usage in different tasks.

 This software bases on theese key components:

 * Core (server runtime basic logic)
   * Runner based on CEnd
   * PDK loader
-* Plugin development kit (PDK) and Extensions
+* Plugin development kit (PDK, plugin framework) and Extensions
   * Plugin(s) (3rd-party extensions for server)
   * Add-ons (3rd- or 1st-party extensions for Plugins)